Certifications abound in the construction industry. Get a 30-foot view of some of the most popular credentials available.

 National Association of Corrosion Engineers (NACE)

 NACE is a member-driven organization that advocates for corrosion awareness and action, and offers certifications relevant to corrosion control.
-More than 35,000 people have earned NACE certifications to date.
-The organization's certification programs include Cathodic Protection (CP), Coating Inspector (CIP), General Coatings, General Corrosion, Pipeline Industry, and a Specialty program that covers certifications for carbon steel, chemical treatments and many other areas.
+More than 36,000 people have earned NACE certifications to date.
+The organization's certification programs include Cathodic Protection (CP), Coating Inspector (CIP), General Coatings, General Corrosion, Pipeline, and a specialty program that covers certifications for carbon steel, chemical treatments and protective coatings.

 For each certification, candidates must complete one or more training courses, meet minimum experience requirements, or both.
-Then, candidates must pass a written exam that costs $240, and some certifications require a practical exam as well (which is part of the required training course).
+They must then pass a written exam that costs $265 ($475 for nonmembers), and some certifications require a practical exam as well (which is part of the required training course).

-Construction is often dangerous work, so safety is a major undertaking throughout the construction industry.
-In fact, many construction certifications include a component on safety because of its industry-wide importance.
+Construction is often dangerous work, so safety is a major undertaking throughout the industry.
+In fact, many construction certifications include a component on safety because of its industrywide importance.

 The National Association of Safety Professionals (NASP) has several certifications aimed at managers, trainers and other safety professionals.
-Check out the organization's website to learn about the Licensed Safety Professional (LSP), Certified Safety Manager (CSM) and similar credentials.
+Check out the organization's website to learn about the Licensed Safety Professional (LSP), Certified Safety Manager (CSM) and Certified Safety Director (CSD), as well as some environmental credentials.

-Finally, Occupational Safety & Health Administration (OSHA) delivers general training and certificate programs through its education centers.
+The Occupational Safety and Health Administration (OSHA) delivers general training and certificate programs through its education centers.
 The agency's Construction Outreach Training Program offers 10-hour courses for entry-level workers and 30-hour courses for construction managers.
-For certificates, visit the certificate and degree programs webpage and search for "construction" to see certificate programs relevant to the industry.
+Visit the certificate and degree programs webpage and search for "construction" to see certificate programs relevant to the industry.